Order Types

 For example, swap 2,000 ZAR for BTC, receive a quote to receive 0.0028 BTC and confirm the swap.

-This order type is available across all trading pairs.
+This order type is available across all spot trading pairs.

 Market